joegatling/arduino_intervalometer/README.md

 # Features

 **General**
-- Shutter button
-- Focus button
 - Click wheel for adjusting settings
 - LCD screen
-- Ability to dim or disable screen and any LEDs for night shooting.

 **Interalometer**
-- Initial delay before first exposure
-- Delay between exposures
+- Delay between exposures in hours, minutes, and seconds (Up to 99h99m99s)
-- Duration of exposure
+- Duration of exposure in hours, minutes, and seconds (Up to 99h99m99s)
 - Start exposures:
   - Immediately
   - After a delay
   - At a specified date & time
-- End exposures after:
-  - A certain number of exposures
+- End exposures after a certain number of exposures
-  - A total amount of time has passed
-  - At a specified date & time

 # Timing
 ![Timing Diagram](/Media/TimingDiagram.png)
 **Notes**
-- Initial delay occurs after the start and date time.
-Set this to 0 in order to have the sequence start right away
-- The first focus will overlap with the initial delay in order to ensure that first exposure occurs on time.
+- Focus and Shutter are triggered at the same time.

 # Connections
 - 3.5mm output (for use with a 3.5mm -> Canon C3 cable)